pypeit/PypeIt/doc/dev/radec_object.rst

 - **bright_maskdef_id**: ``maskdef_id`` (corresponding to ``dSlitId`` and ``Slit_Number`` in the DEIMOS
   and MOSFIRE slitmask design, respectively) of a slit containing a bright object that will be used to compute the slitmask offset.
-This parameter is optional (default value is **bright_maskdef_id=None**) and is ignored if **slitmask_offset** is provided.
+This parameter is optional (default value is **bright_maskdef_id=None**) and is ignored if **slitmask_offset** is provided or **use_dither_offset = True**.
 However, this parameter is highly recommended for MOSFIRE observations if a bright object is present in the slitmask, since it allows to trace the small drifts of the objects position that have been typically seen in MOSFIRE data.

 - **use_alignbox**: flag to use stars in alignment boxes to compute the slitmask offset.
-This is available only for DEIMOS observations.
-If this is set to True PypeIt will NOT compute the offset using **nsig_thrshd** or **bright_maskdef_id**.
-The default is **use_alignbox=False**.
+This is available only for DEIMOS observations and it is set as the default for this instrument.
+  If **use_alignbox = True** PypeIt will NOT compute the offset using **nsig_thrshd** or **bright_maskdef_id**.

 - **use_dither_offset**: flag to use the dither offset recorded in the header of science frames as the value of the slitmask offset.
 This is currently only available for MOSFIRE reduction and it is set as the default for this instrument.
-When set to True PypeIt will NOT compute the offset using `nsig_thrshd` or `bright_maskdef_id`.
+If **use_dither_offset = True** PypeIt will NOT compute the offset using `nsig_thrshd` or `bright_maskdef_id`.
 However, it is ignored if ``slitmask_offset`` is provided.

 - **slitmask_offset**: user-provided slitmask offset (pixels) from the position expected